 • Increase your deductible to lower your premium.
 This is only a good idea if you can afford to pay the increased deductible if needed.

 • Reassess your coverage.
 Depending on what you’re driving and what your financial situation is like, you may have more coverage than you need.
-Ask your insurance agent to work with you to reassess your coverage.
+Ask your insurance agent to reassess your coverage to ensure you’re getting the best rate.

 • Keep a clean driving record.
 Continue improving your credit score and maintaining a clean driving record.
+This can help keep your premiums as low as possible.

 • Go for the minimums.
 Though this approach is highly discouraged in most circumstances, there may be times when lowering coverage to your state’s required minimum liability is your best option.
 It is essential to remember that liability insurance does not cover your own injuries or damage to your property, which can lead to significant financial hardship.
 Be sure to speak with your insurance agent about other ways you may be able to save money and keep comprehensive and collision coverage, too.